Phrogz/docubot/README.md

 ## Adding Glossary Entries
 If you create a folder named `_glossary` at the root of your project, any pages you put in there will be added to the general glossary with the title of the page (filename or `title` attribute) as the term and the contents of the page as the definition.

 To use the glossary page in your site, create a page wherever you want with `template: glossary` in the metasection at the top.
-The glossary of terms and definitions will be generatd from the glossary template.
+The glossary of terms and definitions will be generated from the glossary template.

 To reference a glossary term on a particular page, put two dollar signs around the term, like `If the wrench starts $$fonkulating$$, run as fast...`.
 If you are using the `glossary.js`, generated `glossary-terms.js`, and `glossary.css` you will get a little tooltip with the definition when you click on it.